-I was born in the forties so my schooling was a strange one because all my teachers were too weird to be allowed into the army, or were so old that they could remember Trafalgar, first hand.
+I was born in the forties so my schooling was a strange one because all my teachers were too weird to be allowed into the army, or so old that they could remember Trafalgar, first hand.
 All I learned was to keep clear of weird people and old people and most of all, weird old people.

 Typically, however, I managed to ignore even this wisdom as I failed to avoid Tony Duhig.
 Not that he was old but he certainly wasn't normal.
 We hit it off as mates that first day and the rest of his life a very special friendship was forged.
-I was a lowly conga drum player (you know.. those sad people who follow musicians around) and Tony the guitar (tuned to an open C maj because he thought that's how it should be, and was too shy to ask anyone).
+I was a lowly conga drum player (you know.. those sad people who follow musicians around) and Tony on the guitar (tuned to an open C maj because he thought that's how it should be, and was too shy to ask anyone).

-Pat Lyons asked Tone and me to join a band he was starting called the "Second Thoughts".
-The Second Thoughts fell to bits at the same time as the Tomcats (another Ealing band) and a few members of each merged into the "Tomcats" because Tom Newman was our singer.
-We went to Spain for a while, came back and morphed into "July".
-Tony had a posh tape recorder by then and Tone and I were beavering away making instrumental tracks that nobody got to hear.
+Pat Lyons asked Tone and me to join a band called the "Second Thoughts".
+The Second Thoughts fell to bits at the same time as the "Tomcats" (another Ealing band) and a few members of each merged into "The Tomcats" because Tom Newman was our singer.
+We played in Spain for a while, came back and morphed into "July".
+Tony had a posh tape recorder by then and we were beavering away making instrumental tracks that nobody got to hear.
 It was quite "J.W." like..
 It wasn't an attempt at popular music but more ....?
 I can hear Tony's ghost interjecting "Unpopular".

-When Tony died it was a huge shock... it seemed it had to be the end of something.. an era.. a way of going on.. certainly.
+When Tony died it was a huge shock... it seemed like it had to be the end of something.. an era.. a way of going on.. certainly.
 The way I saw it, though, was that I wasn't going to stop writing music and what ever I wrote was Jade Warrior stuff anyway.

 BUT NOW!!
 As I become old and weird myself...
 IT'S "NOW" And I'm loving it.